Pradumnasaraf/DevOps/docs/github-actions/introduction.md

       - "src/index.js"
 ```

-- We can trigger the workflow when only when certain files with an extension are changed.
+- We can trigger the workflow only when certain file types are changed.

 ```yaml
 on: